tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 Certain libraries advocate for a new binary data format (e.g., TFRecords, RecordIO).
 Do you need to use them?
-We think you usually do not.
-Not after you try DataFlow.
+We think you usually do not, at least not after you try DataFlow, because they are:

 1. **Not Easy**: To use the new binary format, you need to write a script, to process your data from its original format,